graft-project/GraftNetwork/README.md

 ### Dependencies

+**Due to gcc 7.3.0 being a hard requirement right now, we strongly recomend to use Ubuntu 18.04 as a build platform**

 The following table summarizes the tools and libraries required to build.
 A few of the libraries are also included in this repository (marked as "Vendored").
 By default, the build uses the library installed on the system,